Laurel Thatcher Ulrich: Personal life

-While she was an undergraduate student, she married Gael Ulrich, now emeritus professor of chemical engineering at the University of New Hampshire.
-Together they had five children: Karl (b.
-1960), Melinda (b.
-1963), Nathan (b.
-1964), Thatcher (b.
-1969), and Amy (b.
-1975).
+While she was an undergraduate student, she married Gael Ulrich.
+He was an emeritus professor of chemical engineering at the University of New Hampshire.
+Together they had five children.

 Religion

 Ulrich self-identifies as an active feminist and Latter-day Saint (Mormon), and has written about her experiences.
 She also co-edited (with Emma Lou Thayne) All God's Critters Got a Place in the Choir, a collection of essays about the lives of Mormon women.
 Ulrich was a co-founder, with Claudia Bushman, Judy Dushku, Sue Paxman and others, of Exponent II, an independent publication on the experience of Latter-day Saint women.

 In late 1992, Brigham Young University's board of trustees vetoed without comment a BYU proposal to invite Ulrich to address the annual BYU Women's Conference.
 Ulrich did give addresses at BYU in 2004 and 2006.

-At Harvard, Ulrich is actively involved in the Church of Jesus Christ of Latter-day Saints.
-She is the adviser for the undergraduate Latter-day Saint Student Association and the Latter-day Saint campus club, and teaches an Institute of Religion class.
+While living in Cambridge and on the faculty at Harvard, Ulrich was actively involved in the Church of Jesus Christ of Latter-day Saints and served as adviser to the undergraduate Latter-day Saint Student Association and the Latter-day Saint campus club.